 In a long overdue change, Google has modified its ranking algorithm to take into account copyright complaints received by its overworked DMCA agent.
+Yes, Google says DMCA violations impact rankings now.
 If Google gets multiple copyright complaints regarding a site, Google will now drop the site in the rankings.

 This development is a significant bit of news.
 Content creators now have even more reason to go after swine that copy their information.
 I am not referring to situations where there is a legitimate question as to whether a copyright violation exists.
 Instead, I am talking about sites that scrape content and republish it.
 This technique is about to become much less effective if copyright holders stay on top of their content.